|

 Stick to your new

-routine and preserve, even if it may seem difficult, this is crucial if
+routine and persevere, even if it may seem difficult, this is crucial if

 you want results.